Amelia C. Regan

 949 824-2611, aregan at uci.edu

-The MCS program is a practically oriented four quarter program with an optional summer internship (Fall-Winter-Spring-Summer or Fall-Winter-Spring-Summer Internship-Fall) which complements our research oriented MSCS and PhD programs in Computer Science.
+The MCS program is a practically oriented four quarter program with an optional summer internship (Fall-Winter-Spring-Summer Internship-Fall) which complements our research oriented MSCS and PhD programs in Computer Science.
+More than ninety percent of our second class (Fall 2019) had secured excellent jobs before graduation.
+Professor Ray Klefstad took over as Director in Fall, 2018.
+For more information see: http://www.cs.uci.edu/professional-master-of-computer-science/.

 The Interdisciplinary (Engineering, Economics, Urban Planning and Computing) Programs in Transportation Science complement our discipline specific MS and PhD programs in Transportation Engineering, Economics, Urban Planning and Computer Science which also allow students to focus on Transportation and Logistics problems.
-The program has a long history (about 30 years) and has produced many successful academics and industry practitioners.
+Transportation Science is a STEM approved program for the purposes of CPT and OPT for international students.

-My research interests include cyber physical transportation systems, dynamic and stochastic network optimization, parallel and distributed combinatorial optimization, optimal contracting, on-line advertising, logistics systems analysis, freight transportation planning, technology adoption in transportation and, most recently, technologies to improve the safety, comfort and convenience of vulnerable road users.
+My research interests include cyber physical transportation systems, dynamic and stochastic network optimization, parallel and distributed combinatorial optimization, optimal contracting, on-line advertising, logistics systems analysis, freight transportation planning, technology adoption in transportation, machine learning tools for temporal-spatial data analysis, congestion pricing, and technologies to improve the safety, comfort and convenience of pedestrians and disabled travelers.

 My first appointment at UCI was in the Department of Civil and Environmental Engineering but I moved after eight years to the Department of Computer Science.
 I was the Associate Dean for Student Affairs in the Bren School of Information and Computer Sciences from 2006-2009.